cusyio/plone-nuxt-module/docs/content/en/plone-object.md

 ---
-title: $plone Object
+title: The '$plone Object'
-position: 3
+position: 103
-category: Guide
+category: 'Getting started'
 ---

 This module globally injects a `$plone` object so you can access it anywher using `this.$plone`.
 For plugins, `asyncData`, `nuxtServerInit` and middlewares, you can access it from `context.$plone`.